Urigo/angular-meteor/README.md

 ````
 At this point you should see app working and showing "Hello word".

-If you have HTML file in the app root folder with `body` or `head` tag (`index.html` in our case), the package will recognize it as your master HTML file and will skip inserting a default layout.
+If you have an HTML file in the app root folder with `body` or `head` tag (`index.html` in our case), the package will recognize it as your master HTML file and will skip inserting a default layout.
 Otherwise, it'll insert bootstrap HTML as follows:
 ````html
 <body>
     <app></app>